 Feeding your cat a balanced and complete diet will help.
 Your cat may also benefit from additional doses of lutein, vitamin C, vitamin E, and zeaxanthin.

-It’s best to speak to your vet before adding these to your cat’s diet, especially if she has a pre-existing health condition.
+It’s best to speak to your vet before adding these to your cat’s diet, especially if it has a pre-existing health condition.

 Keep your cat clean and groomed to prevent sties and eye infections.
-Make sure there are no long, wispy pieces of hair aggravating her eyes.
+Make sure there are no long, wispy pieces of hair aggravating its eyes.

 Make sure your cat is a healthy weight.
-The average cat needs 20 calories per pound of body weight, per day.
+The average cat needs 20 calories per pound of weight per day.

 This will help to prevent diabetes and other chronic diseases that can impact eye health.
-Also, if your cat stays a healthy weight, she’ll be more able to groom herself.
+Also, if your cat stays a healthy weight, it’ll be more able to groom itself.

 Annual Check-up at the Vet